 Below you will find a postpartum running schedule.
 If you have good core strength and stabilization, you can progress through the following recommendations more rapidly.
 Just listen to your body – if something doesn’t feel right, you may need to take things more slowly until you feel stronger.
 Otherwise, you should spend 2-3 weeks in each stage.
 Make sure you properly warm up by walking for a few minutes pre-workout and be sure to cool down with some additional walking and stretching.
 Remember, you never want to subtract to add — don’t put your pelvic floor at risk by upping the mileage too much and too soon.

 • Timed I: Aim for 20 minutes of run 1 minute/walk 1 minute, repeat

 A strong pelvic floor will help you ease back into your running groove by minimizing pelvic pain, improving or preventing incontinence and allowing you to run with proper form, thus reducing injuries.
 To keep your pelvic floor strong, be sure to incorporate daily pelvic floor exercises into your routine.
 These exercises can be found in the Ab Rehab Guide.

 As a rule of thumb, running alone isn’t the silver bullet to weight loss.
 It’s important to incorporate strength training and flexibility into any running routine.
-If you are 5 to 6 (or more) months postpartum, I recommend you try out our Ignite your Inner Athlete program (if you are a MIF member, it’s on your dashboard).
+If you are 5 to 6 (or more) months postpartum, I recommend you try our Running Supplements (if you are a MIF member, it’s on your dashboard).
 You can also try one of our running mashup workouts (these are included with your MIF membership).
 Because running happens in only one plane of motion, it’s a must that you strengthen your core as well as all of the muscles that move in the lateral direction (i.e. gluteus medius).
 Toning will help you stay injury-free, make you a stronger runner and enable you to sprint from one weight loss goal to the next!